Recommendation Pipelines#

 Pipeline components are not limited to looking things up from training data — they can query databases, load files, and any other operations.
 A runtime pipeline can use some components (especially the scorer) trained from training data, and other components that query a database or REST services for things like user history and candidate set lookup.

-The LensKit pipeline design is heavily inspired by Haystack and by the pipeline abstraction Karl Higley created for POPROX.
+The LensKit pipeline design is heavily inspired by the pipeline abstraction Karl Higley originally created for POPROX (available in the git history), as well as by Haystack.

 Pipeline Model#